indietyp/hawthorne/docs/getting-started.md

 # Getting Started with Hawthorne

-!> The following instructions and documentation requires a certain extent of knowledge in the English language as well as with (any) Linux OS.
+!> The following documentation requires a certain extent of knowledge of the English language as well as with (any) Linux OS.
 Do not attempt to install Hawthorne if you are a beginner, we are not going to learn you how to read.

 ## Prerequisites
 Make sure you have the following items installed and configured on your Linux server, before you proceed with the installation.

-!> Make sure you have the versions listed below, or the installation will fail.
-It is a very common issue made.
+!> A common mistake is installing the wrong version of MariaDB or MySQL, which will result in the installation failing.

+* A Linux OS server
 * Web Server (_nginx recommended_)
 * MySQL 5.7+ or MariaDB 10.2.2+ instance (either _local_ or _remote_)

 ## Current known system limitations
 * Hawthorne is unable to run on a subpath like `www.example.com/ht/`.
 It needs to have it’s own _(sub-)domain_ like `www.ht.example.com`
+* Windows is not officially supported by the installation script.

 ## Installation
 Due to the architecture of hawthorne there are multiple components installed, to make the installation easier an installation script was created.
 To start the installation just execute the following command on your server: